 Phone software and updates

 Samsung now offers four years of Android upgrades and five years of security patches for all its major releases.
 Obviously, that includes the Samsung Galaxy Z Fold 3.
-Since the phone ships with Android 11 and has already received Android 12.
-That means it will also get Android 13, Android 14, and Android 15 to come in the future.
+The phone ships with Android 11 and has already received Android 12.
+That means it will also get Android 13, Android 14, and Android 15 in the future.

 Samsung has been setting the bar for Android updates over the past few years.
 You can rest assured that your Galaxy Z Fold 3 will get plenty of after-purchase support.